“I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.”

 This is the efficacy of wonderment!
-It guilds the lily and elevates the most everyday joy, reminding us of all that we possess in Him right where we are.
+It guilds the lily and elevates the most everyday joy, reminding us of all we possess in Him right where we are.
 Sometimes we just need Him to tune our hearts so we can recognize what’s in front of us.
-But friend, I’m keenly aware you may be traveling through a very deep valley that makes it nearly impossible to live this truth.
+But friend, I’m keenly aware you may be traveling through a very deep valley, making it nearly impossible to live this truth.
 To you, I offer this as a gentle encouragement that maybe not right now, but in time, you’ll be able to own it in richer, more profound ways than you ever could had you not experienced this testing.
 In the meantime, give yourself space and grace to grow in trust — Your heavenly Father understands.
 Just keep on abiding.

 In yet another memorable quote, Chesterton encourages us to see the world and live our lives with eyes wide open, being careful not to embrace the constant narrative of scarcity and insufficiency: “We are perishing for want of wonder, not for want of wonders.“ Truly remarkable.